PabloRdrRbl/engineering-books-i-love/README.md

 # Engineering books I love

-This is a list of some of the engineering books that I considered interesting. (**Under construction**).
+This is a list of some of the engineering books that I considered interesting. ️(⚠️🛠   **Under construction**   🛠⚠️).

 ## Math books
 * Introduction to Linear Algebra - Gilbert Strang